Pros and Cons of Subletting Your Home

 • Subletting can be a great way to avoid breaking your lease if you have to move out early by having someone else move in and pay rent.

-• Read the fine print before you sublet your home to ensure your rental agreement allows subletting.
+• However, read the fine print.
+Ensure that your rental agreement allows subletting.

 • Once you have the go-ahead to sublet your apartment, treat your subletting arrangement like a business transaction.